Shris7/riscv_myth/Day2/README.md

 INTRODUCTION TO ABI AND BASIC VERIFICATION FLOW

-Application binary interface is also called as system call interface that enables the applicatio program to access the registers of RICSV or ARM x28 so on.
+Application binary interface is also called as system call interface that enables the application program to access the registers of RICSV or ARM x28 so on.

 //Program to calculate sum of 1 to 9 using ASM